frePPLe/frepple/doc/integration-guide/odoo-connector.rst

       | If this flag is set to true you can override the odoo data if the source field
         of the overridden records is also edited.

-    * | odoo.filter_export_purchase_order: Python filter expression for the
-        automatic export of purchase orders.
-      | This parameter currently not used.
-      | The expression gets as arguments 'operationplan' and 'buffer', and it
-        should return True if the transaction is to be included in the automated bulk export.

-    * | odoo.filter_export_manufacturing_order: Python filter expression for the
-        automatic export of manufacturing orders.
-      | This parameter currently not used.
-      | The expression gets as arguments 'operationplan' and 'buffer', and it
-        should return True if the transaction is to be included in the automated bulk export.

-    * | odoo.filter_export_distribution_order: Python filter expression for the
-        automatic export of distribution orders.
-      | This parameter currently not used.
-      | The expression gets as arguments 'operationplan' and 'buffer', and it
-        should return True if the transaction is to be included in the automated bulk export.

 Data mapping details
 --------------------